Didisimmons/Task/README.md

 The colours used in the design for the  Weather App was blue.
 The colour was inspired by the sky in order for the user to intuitively understand the purpose of the site.

 ### **Typography**
-The [Google Fonts](https://fonts.google.com) Quicksand has been used to give the site a clean a friendly clean minimalist design.
+The [Google Fonts](https://fonts.google.com) Quicksand has been used to give the site a clean a friendly minimalist design.

 # **Features**
 ## **Existing Features**